microsoft/CCF/doc/operations/code_upgrade.rst

             class Node5 NewNode
         end

-6. Finally and if necessary, the constitution scripts and JavaScript/TypeScript application bundles should be updated via governance:
+5. If necessary, the constitution scripts and JavaScript/TypeScript application bundles should be updated via governance:

 - Members should be use the ``set_constitution`` proposal action to update the constitution scripts.
 - See :ref:`bundle deployment procedure <build_apps/js_app_bundle:Deployment>` to update the JavaScript/TypeScript application.

+6. Finally, once the code upgrade process has been successful, the old code version (i.e. the code version run by nodes 0, 1 and 2) can be removed using the ``remove_node_code`` proposal action.

 Notes
 -----

 - The :http:GET:`/version` endpoint can be used by operators to check which version of CCF a specific node is running.
 - A code upgrade procedure provides very little service downtime compared to a disaster recovery.
 The service is only unavailable to process write transactions while the primary-ship changes (typically a few seconds) but can still process read-only transactions throughout the whole procedure.
+Note that this is true during any primary-ship change, and not just during the code upgrade procedure.